stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

   ; Execution continues here if the branch is not taken.
 ```

-The branch condition evaluates as true (and so the branch is taken) until the value in the X register is equal to the limit value, which in the above code is `$08`.
-The loop then exits.
+The branch condition initially evaluates as true and so the CPU takes the branch.
+Eventually the value in the X register is equal to the limit value.
+In the above code that limit value is `$08`.
+The branch is now not taken and the loop exits.

 A more efficient approach is to count down rather than up: